pingswept/me30-website/content/logistics/weekly-emails.md

 ## Week 1: Tuesday, 9/5/23

+We are excited to start ME 30 with you!
+Welcome to the course.
 We’ll send an organizational email to the ME 30 class every Sunday evening.
 But this first week, we're doing it on Tuesday.

+**Course Sections**

+Please attend class in the location designated for your section.
+Each room will be full to capacity with students plus learning assistants.
+If you attend the section for which you are not enrolled, someone else won't have a seat.
+Rest assured, Brandon and Kristen will be swapping classrooms over the course of the semester, so all students will be interacting with both course faculty.

 **Course website:**